mylesduncanking/laravel-simple-migration/README.md

 # Getting started

-Firstly you will need to extend the `MylesDuncanKing\SimpleMigration\SimpleMigration` class.
+To use this an understanding of how Laravel's migrations work is required.
+"Migrations are like version control for your database, allowing your team to define and share the application's database schema definition.
+If you have ever had to tell a teammate to manually add a column to their local database schema after pulling in your changes from source control, you've faced the problem that database migrations solve." - [Laravel documentation](https://laravel.com/docs/9.x/migrations)

-Create a new migration file using the same syntax as a default laravel artisan migration but specify that you would like a `simple-migration`.
+To use simple migrations, create a new migration file using the same syntax as a default laravel artisan migration but specify that you would like a `simple-migration`.
 For example `php artisan make:simple-migration your_migration_name`

 Within the migration file you will see a new `protected array` property called `$migration` which is where you will define your migration logic.